guianzollin/cryptoCoin/README.md

 # cyber-security-blockchain-example
-A simple example of a blockchain in JS
+A simple blockchain example in JS.